bejayoharen/bjorg.github.io/_posts/2024-12-13-engineering-team-growth-3-structuring-interviews.markdown

 When properly done, this is a great proxy for the kind of work they need to do every day: make decisions about what to work on next and understand what has the most value to the company.

 This is a great interview for a product manager to do, because it’s exactly the kind of work they will do with a product manager.
-Successfully completing this question involves collaboration, communicating with non-engineers as well as making the right decisions.
+Successfully completing this question involves collaboration, communicating with non-engineers, and making the right decisions.

 ## Other questions
 While I think coding, systems, and prioritization are the core parts of most technical interviews, there are other questions you might want to ask depending on the job requirements.
 Don’t be afraid to think outside the box a little.